 The 10 essential steps you need to take before you venture out on your own

-So, you’re great at what you do and are thinking about becoming an independent contractor.
+So, you’re great at what you do and are thinking about how to get set up as an independent contractor.
 Friends and colleagues have encouraged you to strike out on your own – and now, you think you’re ready.

 This time can be both exciting and anxiety-inducing.
 We commend you and are excited about your bold action.
 But, there’s an essential truth you need to know: being a great carpenter, chef, or consultant doesn’t mean you’ll be great at being independent – at least not right away.